UDST/urbansim/docs/sim/index.rst

 * Data archives

-  * After a simulation it can be useful to look out how the data changed as the simulation progressed.
-UrbanSim can save registered tables out to an HDF5 file every simulation iteration or on set intervals.
+  * After a simulation it can be useful to look at how the data changed as the simulation progressed.
+UrbanSim can save registered tables out to an HDF5 file during every simulation iteration or at set intervals.

 .. note::
    In the documentation below the following imports are implied::